sherlock0088/Plant-LncRNA-pipeline-v2/README.md

 ### **7.2.
 Transcription reconstruction of a single sample:**

-If strand-specific, add the parameter "--rf"
+If strand-specific, add the parameter "--rf".

 	for i in `cat sra.list`; do stringtie -p 10 --rf -G Glycine_max_longest.gtf  -o ${i}.gtf  ${i}.bam; done

-If not strand-specific, remove the parameter "--rf"
+If not strand-specific, remove the parameter "--rf".

     for i in `cat sra.list`; do stringtie  -p 10 -G Glycine_max_longest.gtf -o ${i}.gtf  ${i}.bam; done